sombriks/sample-htmx-javalin/README.md

 ## Next steps

+- [ ] Add a filter in the template.
+Backend already supports the 'q' parameter
 - [ ] Find a good form to object mapper would be handy.
 Javalin has [validators][90] but besides that, form to model mapping is pretty much manual
 - [ ] Setup docker image building and registry publishing